ERC Consolidator Grant (CoG)

 - Maternity

-Extension of 18 months per child born before or after the PhD, or by the documented amount of maternity leave if longer than 18 months. - Parental leave
+Extension of 18 months per child born before or after the PhD, or by the documented amount of maternity leave if longer than 18 months. - Paternity or parental leave

-Extension by the documented amount of parental leave per child born before or after the PhD. - Long-term illness / disability / national service
+Extension by the documented amount of paternity or parental leave per child born before or after the PhD. - Long-term illness / disability / national service

-Extension by the documented amount of leave and/or degree of disability after the PhD. - Clinical training
+Extension by the documented amount of leave and/or degree of disability. - Clinical training

 Extension by the documented amount of clinical training after the PhD or MD, up to a max. of 4 years. - Major disasters

-Extension by the documented time of a PI's inability to work before the call deadline due to a major disaster, which occurered after the PhD. - Seeking asylum
+Extension by the documented duration of a PI's inability to work resulting from a major disaster. - Seeking asylum

-Extension by the documented time of a PI's inability to work before the call deadline due to seeking asylum, which occurred after the PhD.
+Extension by the documented duration of a PI's inability to work due to being a victim of violence.

 Admin forms